 The intermediate part of the route is given a separate designation using the appropriate notation.
 The choice of this designation is the responsibility of the Network operators/service providers providing the intermediate part of the route, and it is their responsibility to associate, in their records, this intermediate designation with the overall designation.

 Figure 4 shows two examples of routes involving two analogue-to-digital conversions and how they will be designated.

-a) Digital-analogue-digital route
+b) Analogue-digital-analogue route

 IE International exchange